Iceland Vacation Tips: Things to Know Before You Go

 SAY WHAT? – English is spoken by almost all the locals, and they have impeccable pronunciation!
 I’d tell you to learn some Icelandic phrases before you go, but I found it insanely tricky!
 Beyond reading signs and trying to pronounce place names, you should be okay without knowing it.

 LET IT GO – In the public baths or hot springs in Iceland, it is an expectation that you shower and rinse your body before going in.
 This means you often need to shower NAKED in public– not in your swimsuit.
-You can cheat at some locations, but at most hot springs… you need to accept this is how it’s going to be.

 Yes, that means you will be vulnerably nude in front of the other visitors.
 There’s really no way to avoid it.
 Is it awkward and uncomfortable?
 Yes.
 However, it is simply a cultural norm you must adhere to.
 When in Rome…